This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

-It’s everything you want in a broccoli cheddar soup.
-Ok, I love Panera as much as the next person when I’m on the go, but my version is actually so much tastier than a straight-up Panera copycat recipe would be.
-It’s thick, silky, and has tons more flavor!
-There are no fancy ingredients in here.
+This is everything you want in a broccoli cheddar soup.
+I love Panera as much as the next person when I’m on the go, but my version is actually so much tastier than a straight-up Panera copycat broccoli soup recipe would be.
+It’s thick, silky, and has tons of flavor!

-• Onion and garlic – they immediately give this soup a savory foundation.
-I prefer Vidalia (sweet) onion, but you can use a yellow onion.
+• Onion and garlic – I prefer Vidalia (sweet) onion, but you can use a yellow onion.

 • Dijon mustard – this is my secret ingredient to set this soup apart from the rest.
 Don’t worry, you don’t taste it specifically!
 It just gives a robust savory flavor you didn’t even know you needed.